tplobo-fusion/IDM2BIBLATEX/README.md

 --------------------------------------------------------

-If you like this tool, please consider to upvote @dmstern 's original answer on tex.stackexchange.com: https://tex.stackexchange.com/a/170689/48366
+If you like this tool, please consider to upvote [@dmstern](https://github.com/dmstern)'s original answer on tex.stackexchange.com: https://tex.stackexchange.com/a/170689/48366

 --------------------------------------------------------